Eddie Robinson (baseball)

-William Edward Robinson (December 15, 1920 – October 4, 2021) was an American Major League Baseball first baseman, scout, coach, and front office executive of the 1940s, 1950s, 1960s, 1970s, and 1980s who, during a 13-year playing career (1942; 1946–57), was on the roster of seven of the eight American League teams then in existence (with the Red Sox as the sole exception).
+William Edward Robinson (December 15, 1920 – October 4, 2021) was an American professional baseball first baseman, scout, coach, and front office executive who was notable for playing, during a 13-year playing career (1942; 1946–57), on the rosters of seven of the eight American League teams then in existence (with the Boston Red Sox as the sole exception).
 He was the author of an autobiography, published in 2011, titled Lucky Me: My Sixty-five Years in Baseball.

 Robinson was the last surviving member of the 1943 "Navy World Series", the last surviving member of a World Series-winning Cleveland Indians team, and the last surviving major leaguer to have played at League Park in Cleveland, which the Indians abandoned after the 1946 season.
 At the time of his death, he was the oldest living player from a World Series-winning team and the oldest living member of the Baltimore Orioles, Cleveland Indians, Chicago White Sox, Detroit Tigers, New York Yankees, Philadelphia / Kansas City Athletics, and Washington Senators.
 Following the death of Val Heim on November 21, 2019, Robinson became the oldest living former player.
 Robinson was also the last living player from the 1942 season, as well as the oldest living player whose major league career was interrupted by World War II service.